Top Things To See and Do in Uskudar

 Dönerci Hamdi Usta – This popular restaurant serves doner kebab in wraps or plated dishes.
 Try the İskender kebap, Lavaş Döner Dürum and don’t miss out on the Katmer dessert!

 – Female-designed whimsical interior –

-Located at one of the entrances to Karacaahmet Cemetery, Şakirin Mosque gets our vote for top place to see in Üsküdar.
+Located at one of the entrances to Karacaahmet Cemetery, Şakirin Mosque gets our vote for the top place to see in Üsküdar.
 It’s a bit out of the way, but worth the trek, or taxi ride.
-Built in 2009, this modern mosque has a whimsical interior that was imagined and decorated by the female designer Zeynep Fadıllıoğlu.
+Built-in 2009, this modern mosque has a whimsical interior that was imagined and decorated by the female designer Zeynep Fadıllıoğlu.
 I repeat FEMALE DESIGNER.
-Zeynep Fadıllıoğlu is the first woman to design an interior of a mosque!!!
+Zeynep Fadıllıoğlu is the first woman to design the interior of a mosque!!!
 The exterior is humble, but don’t let that fool you.
 The metaphorical pot of gold at the end of the rainbow is waiting for you inside.

-Before you step inside, head to the courtyard and take in the unique shell dome made up of aluminium scales.
-In the middle of the courtyard, there’s a solemn looking pool that functions as a fountain.
+Before you step inside, head to the courtyard and take in the unique shell dome made up of aluminum scales.
+In the middle of the courtyard, there’s a solemn-looking pool that functions as a fountain.